openUC2/openUC2.github.io/docs/03_Investigator/02_FRAME/04_Installation_and_Setup.md

 The modular cube system allows for custom optical configurations.
 Detailed procedures for creating custom optical layers will be provided in future documentation updates.

 In a nutshell: the different layers of the FRAME can be constructed freely upon users needs.
-The current version has a 3x3x2 inner cube, but it can be adjusted to be longer in the Y direction (e.g. 3x5xN) and in the Z-direction by stacking additional layers and increasing outer pillars' height.
+The current version has a 3x3x2 inner cube-array, but it can be adjusted to be longer in the Y direction (e.g. 3x5xN) and in the Z-direction by stacking additional layers and increasing outer pillars' height.
 The below layers demonstrate how a brightfield imaging setup with a simple folding mirror, a tube lens and a camera can be constructed.
 Additionally we have a fluorescence layer with a fiber holder, the optics to shape the beam and the kinematic dichroic to focus it in the back focal plane from the imaging objective.

 ![](./IMAGES/04/FRAME_LAYER_7.jpg)
 *All necessary components - except mirror dicroic mirror of fluroescence layer*

-ToDo Armin 250804: ergänzt, das Spiegel Fluorszenz Layer fehlt
+ToDo Armin 250804: ergänzt, das Spiegel Fluoreszenz Layer fehlt

 ![](./IMAGES/04/FRAME_LAYER_6.jpg)
-*Constructing the Fluorescence Layer on top of the Brightfield layer to build a 3x3x2 cube array*
+*Constructing the Fluorescence Layer on top of the Brightfield layer to build a 3x3x2 cube-array*

 ![](./IMAGES/04/FRAME_LAYER_5.jpg)
-*Adding Fluorescence Layer to Imaging Layer*
+*Adding Top Plate on top of the cube-array*

 ![](./IMAGES/04/FRAME_LAYER_4.jpg)
-*Locking Layers with extended screws*
+*Locking the whole cube-array with extended screws*

 ![](./IMAGES/04/FRAME_LAYER_3.jpg)
 *Ensuring the screws have a tight fit across all layers*

 ![](./IMAGES/04/FRAME_LAYER_2.jpg)
-*Ready to use cube that can be pre-alligned with optics on top*
+*Ready to use cube-array that can be pre-alligned with optics on top*

 ![](./IMAGES/04/FRAME_LAYER_1.jpg)
-*Insert pre-alligned cube into the FRAME*
+*Insert pre-alligned 3x3x2 cube-array into the FRAME*